apoudelnd/apoudelnd.github.io/_pages/about.md

 <b>12.2019</b> : Earned Bachelor's Degree from The University of Mississippi.

-<b>05.2019</b> : Our paper "Towards Automated Sexual Harassment Report Tracking" got accepted at ICWSM 2020.
+<b>05.2019</b> : Our paper entitled "Towards Automated Sexual Harassment Report Tracking" got accepted at ICWSM 2020.